Nerve-wracking thrillers set in modern cults

-From a very young age she had a knack for telling stories, ghost stories first, then short novels that she got published in teen magazines, and, by the time she graduated high school she had her sights set on a career in journalism.
+From a young age she had a knack for telling stories, ghost stories first then short novels that were published in teen magazines.
+By the time she graduated high school she had her sights set on a career in journalism.

 These dreams evaporated when she was drawn to the Church of Scientology at age 19.
 She was rapidly promoted to the cult’s headquarters outside Los Angeles where she wound up staying for more than 20 years and worked at the highest levels, directly under Scientology leader David Miscavige.

 She managed to escape 2004 under dramatic circumstances.
 Conditions at the Southern California compound became so disgraceful that the staff were virtual prisoners behind an iron fence topped with razor wire and patrolled by guards.